ashwin-pc/OpenSearch_Changelog_Workflow/README.md

   - `test`
 - If the changes in a PR are minor (e.g., fixing a typo), contributors can enter `- skip` in the "Changelog" section to instruct the workflow not to generate a changeset file.
   - If `-skip` is entered in the "Changelog" section, no other categories or descriptions can be present.
 - After the colon, contributors should provide a concise description of their changes.
-Descriptions must be 50 characters or less.
+Descriptions must be 100 characters or less.

-Below is an example of a valid entry in the "Changelog" section of the PR description.
-(Contributors can add more than one entry if they are contributing more than one type of change in their PR.
-They do not need to delete the comment block in this section, although they can.
-If they leave the comment block, they should ensure that the changelog entries they add to their PR lie _outside_ of the comment block.)
+Below is an example of a valid entry in the `## Changelog` section of the PR description.

 ```markdown
 ## Changelog